suurjaak/SQLitely/README.md

 - detect and manage SQLite databases in bulk
 - create new databases
 - create and modify tables, indexes, triggers and views
-- free-form search over all database tables
+- free-form search over all database data and metadata
-- view and export tables and metadata in various formats
+- view and export data and metadata in various formats
-- view table and index size statistics
+- view database table and index size statistics
 - copy tables from one database to another
 - modify table data
 - execute direct SQL queries